Fdiskitup/Zenith-Z148-Clock/README.md

 I failed to find the driver software for this card by Premier Technologies Ltd - so I made a work arround using GWBASIC.
 At the heart of the clock circuit it uses an MSM58321RS 4BIT real time Clock Module so this approach may be valid for other RTC units.
-By port sniffing with GWBASIC OUT and INP and trail and error + dumb luck I found the ports to communicate with the hardware.
-The clock enable jumper caused differences to show when reading the port.
+By port sniffing with GWBASIC OUT and INP commands, trail and error and plain dumb luck, I found the ports to communicate with the hardware.
+The clock enable jumper caused differences to show when reading the port, so that helped.
-Decimal port 615 (control instructions) and port 616 (4 bit data in/out) are the ones that work with this RTC.
+Decimal port 615 (control instructions) and port 616 (4 bit data in/out) are the ones that work with this RTC. for example sending OUT 615,233 sets pin 9 (ADDRESS WRITE LATCH) to High, and this showed up on my logic probe.

 CLK.BAS
 CLK.BAS reads the current hardware real time clock registers, then it manipulates the data into a format that can be used to set the dos system TIME and DATE.